nielsbaloe/vertxui/README.md

 A [Vert.X](http://vertx.io/) optimised pure-Java UI toolkit with unnoticable-fast server-time Java to Javascript translation (by [TeaVM](http://teavm.org/)), and a fluid HTML toolkit.
 The Vert.X eventbus does not only stretchs all the way inside your browser (by websockets with sockjs), but now also in the same programming language.

-The server-time translation works at server startup time so you don't need to set up any Maven/IDE tools.
-You don't even need file access at runtime, which makes vert-x ideal as minimal microservice.
+The server-time translation works at server startup time so you don't need to set up any Maven/IDE tools for developing, and you don't have your IDE being locked because it is doing 'something in the background' when you save a file (a nightmare you probably recognise with Maven or GWT projects).
+You don't need file access at runtime, which makes vert-x ideal as minimal microservice.
 Heck, remember you don't need to setup Apache or Tomcat too because you're using Vert.X which can [handle thousands of connections per core](https://dzone.com/articles/inside-vertx-comparison-nodejs).
 Using Java instead of Javascript means strong-typing, direct binding with entity classes, convenient tooling, easy junit testing, and both the Java ánd the JavaScript ecosystems under your fingertips.

 Server-time translation does not mean you can not debug your code.
-To debug, set the VertxUI debug parameter to true, run your code, press CTRL+S in your IDE (to trigger auto-compilation) and VertxUI will translate the classfiles to javascript when you refresh the browser.
+To debug, set the VertxUI debug parameter to true and run your code.
+When you save a file in your IDE (to trigger auto-compilation), VertxUI will translate the latest classfiles to javascript when you refresh the browser.

 ### Serverside